 Traineeships, internships, and volunteering in Belgium

-Applying for a job in Belgium
+How do you apply for a job in Belgium?

 The process for applying for jobs in Belgium is broadly similar to elsewhere in western Europe.
 You make your application and will then be invited to an interview if selected.
 The interview process may involve testing and possibly a follow-up interview.
 Candidates who reach the interview stage will be formally notified whether or not they’ve been successful.